Stub Smith

-James Abner "Stub" Smith (November 24, 1873 – November 14, 1947) was a shortstop in Major League Baseball.
+James Abner "Stub" Smith (November 24, 1873 – November 14, 1947) was an American shortstop in Major League Baseball.
 He played for the Boston Beaneaters in 1898 and was 5'6" in height.
 After his brief major-league stint, Smith played in the minor leagues from 1898 to 1906, appearing for teams such as the Fall River Indians, Newark Colts, Portland Phenoms, New Orleans Pelicans, and Memphis Egyptians.